 The Tulip experience – Keukenhof

 Let’s finish with an easy one!
 To give you the real tulip experience, you need to cheat a bit and jump in your car first.
-Luckily, the colourful fields are only a 40-minute drive away.
+Luckily, the colorful fields are only a 40-minute drive away.
 You can decide to bring your bike with you, but the Keukenhof also offers a rental service.
 On your tour through the tulip fields, you will be able to enjoy the picturesque landscapes.
 Up for a bit of history about this flowery region?
 Definitely stop by Museum de Zwarte Tulp (The Black Tulip Museum)!
 And for the perfect souvenir, pick some flowers or purchase some bulbs at De Bollenburcht.
 Tip: take a picture with some windmills in the background for the full-experience-snap.